Marmak95/Pixel-image-creator/README.md

 - **Custom Colors**: Choose from a variety of colors to give life to your creations.

-- **Resize Pixel Size**: Change the size of the pixels when drawing to match your needs.
+- **Resize Grid Size**: Change the size of the squares when drawing to match your needs.

 - **Export as PNG**: Save your artwork as a PNG image file to share or use in other projects.